NetApp/trident/docs/dag/kubernetes/frequently_asked_questions.rst

 `Storage Resource Quotas <https://kubernetes.io/docs/concepts/policy/resource-quotas/#storage-resource-quota>`_  which are per namespace.
 To deny a specific namespace access to specific storage, set the resource quota to 0 for that storage class.

-Does Trident provide insight into the capacity of the storage?
+Can I obtain metrics on how storage is provisioned by Trident?
 --------------------------------------------------------------

+Yes.
+Trident 20.01 introduces Prometheus endpoints that can be used to gather information on Trident's operation, such as the number of backends managed, the number of volumes provisoned, bytes consumed and so on.
-This is out of scope for Trident.
-NetApp offers `Cloud Insights <https://cloud.netapp.com/cloud-insights>`_ for monitoring and analysis.
+You can also use `Cloud Insights <https://cloud.netapp.com/cloud-insights>`_ for monitoring and analysis.
+Refer to :ref:`Monitoring Trident <Monitoring Trident>`.

 Does the user experience change when using Trident as a CSI Provisioner?
 ------------------------------------------------------------------------